devgeniem/android-recruit-task/README.md

 everything as you see fit, as long the requirements are met.
 You can use kotlin or java, but kotlin is preferred.

-## bonus considerations

-1) Do something with the large amount of data on grid, either actual paging or endless scrolling
-2) use [moshi](https://github.com/square/moshi) for json parsing
-3) implement pull-to-refresh for the grid

 ## delivery